marco-willi/camera-trap-classifier/README.md

 Important to note is that heavy data augmentation is quite expensive.
 Training a small model on 2 GPUs with a batch size of 256 required roughly 20 CPUs to keep the GPUs busy.
 This is less of a problem for larger models since the GPUs will be the bottleneck.
 Check CPU usage with the 'top' command.
 We also recommend the nvidia tool 'nvidia-smi -l 1' to check the GPU usage during model training (it should be near 100% all the time).
 If performance is a problem, set rotate_by_angle to 0, followed by zooming.

-### Experimental Feature - Grayscale-Stacking and Blurring
+### Experimental Feature - Grayscale Stacking

 To make better use of motion information contained in capture events with multiple images there is an option to stack up to three images into a single RGB image.
-The option can be activated during model training using:
+The option can be activated using:

 ```
--image_choice_for_sets grayscale_blurring
+-image_choice_for_sets grayscale_stacking
 ```

 This will apply the following transformations to each image during model training: